GoogleCloudPlatform/spanner-migration-tool/README.md

 page](https://console.cloud.google.com/spanner/instances), select your Spanner instance, and then find the database created by HarbourBridge and select it.
 This will list the tables created by HarbourBridge.
-Select a table, and take a look at the schema and data for the table.
+Select a table, and take a look at its schema and data.
 Next, go to the query page, and try some SQL statements.
 For example

 ```